 Whychus Creek is a 41-mile long waterway that has its origin in the Cascade Mountains.
 It flows through the city of Sisters, forested, and agricultural lands to eventually enter the Deschutes River.
 Historically, it provided prime habitat for spawning, rearing, and migration of redband trout, spring Chinook, and summer steelhead.
 Continue reading →

-Our National Park Service is celebrating its 100th birthday this week so I thought it only appropriate that pictures I have taken of the parks should be presented in a frame.
+Our National Park Service is celebrating its 100th birthday this week.
+I thought it appropriate to share pictures of our parks as works of art – with each framed and matted.
 Our 59 parks represent diverse and beautiful places and the Park Service works within a framework that helps to protect them.
 Hope that my “gallery” inspires you to visit some of them soon.

 Here’s a picture of bison in Yellowstone National Park.
 Happy 4th of July from our new national mammal in the U.S., the bison.
 Their scientific name is Bison bison bison.
 If only all scientific names were that easy!